liv7c/devblog/src/blog/fzf-bash-git-helpers.md

 In this post, we explored the power of fzf, taking `git` as an example.
 But you can use it with many other programs.
 One recent use case I had was that I wanted to select a Docker container to execute a command inside of it.
 At work, I have at times 60 containers running simultaneously, so it can be tricky to find the one I’m looking for.

-I ended up doing a command that looked like that.
+I ended up doing a command that looked like that:

 {% raw %} `docker exec -it $(docker ps --format "{{.Names}}" | fzf)` {% endraw %}